-24. When will been payment?
+24; When Will Lee a payment?

-The legal process is moving as fast as possible First former students and their families have until Month 00, 2007, to remove themselves from the settlement.
+The legal process is moving as fast as possible.
+First former students and their families have until Month 00, 2007, to remove themselves from the settlement.
 After that, claim forms will be mailed to former students.
 After you return your completed claim form, it will be processed promptly, and if you are eligible, a payment will be issued.
-Please be patient, and check www.residentialschoolsettlement.ca for updates.
+Please be patient, and check www residentialschoolsettlement ca for updates.